ares-tech/ares-client-nodejs/README.md

 #### Stake(chain: Chain, amount: string)

-Stake 15.9 ETH from 'eth' root to side-chain.
+Stake `15.9 ETH` from root to side-chain.
 Amount is nominated in Wei.
 Returns an authorization challenge `TransactionAuthorizationChallenge`.

 ```typescript
 import { Api } from '@ares-dev/client-nodejs';